InterstellarOne/custom-paintings/README.md

 1. Create a 16x16 painting.
 Drawing a frame will keep it in line with the built-in paintings and make it contrast better with the walls, but it isn't nessecary.
 Open both the painting and the template in an image editor such as GIMP or Photoshop.
 2. Unzip the datapack if you haven't already, and navigate to ~/pk-more-paintings/data/pk_mo_pa/functions/core/place/1x1/.
-3. Go to https://mc-heads.net/ and enter your username and click Find.
-Then, copy the top line of the UUID.
-Go to https://mc-heads.net/minecraft/profile/YOUR-UUID-HERE, replacing the last part with your UUID.
+3. Go to https://minecraft.tools/en/skin.php?skin=YOUR-USERNAME, replacing the last part with your username.
 Leave this browser tab open.
 4. Choose whether you want to replace one of the paintings, or create a new one.
 If you want to replace one, follow the steps in 5a.
 If you want to add one, follow the steps in 5b.

 5a.
 Open the painting's .mcfunction of your choice, denoted by a number.